LyleCoryMiller/Portfolio-Projects/Project-1-Sales-Performance-Analysis/README.md

 ---

 ## Table of Contents 📚
-- Analyze return rate and financial loss from returned items
+- Analyze return rate and financial loss from returned items.
-- Identify high-return product categories and segments
+- Identify high-return product categories and segments.
-- Support decision-making to improve sales performance and reduce losses
+- Support decision-making to improve sales performance and reduce losses.

 ---